tevass/npm-compat-check/README.md

 # npm-compat-check

-A CLI tool to check compatibility between npm packages based on peer and dev dependencies.
+A CLI tool to check compatibility between npm packages based on their regular and peer dependencies.

 ## Installation